top of page

 Self-love aligns closely with concepts like self-compassion, unconditional positive regard, and secure attachment.

+Secure attachment begins internally when you become a reliable, supportive presence for yourself.
 Love of self is not pretending everything about you is perfect.
 It is choosing not to weaponize your flaws against yourself.

 Woman outside holding her phone and looking away